jonnycomes/pygit/README.md

 The main goal of **pygit** is to provide hands-on experience with how Git works under the hood.
 By building it from scratch, I aim to better understand Git's data structures, workflows, and underlying mechanics.

+For a high-level overview of how Git (and pygit) work under the hood, see [Foundations of Version Control](docs/foundations.md).

 ## Installation